itowlson/spin/docs/content/sips/draft-000-templates.md

 The current convention for Git sources is that the templates should be located at `/templates`.
 I'm not sure whether directory sources expect a `templates` subdirectory or if you specify the full path - I thought the former but it seemed to work when I used the latter.
 But maybe I was wrong.
+We should make this unambiguous.

 The output of `spin templates install` should be a list of installed templates.
 By default this should be in human readable table format, e.g.: